Turn Your Supermarket Tomato Sauce Into Something Special

 - Some leftover greens in your refrigerator that are about to turn.
 Don't throw them away.
 Throw them into a pan of sauce.

 - A couple of tabs of butter.
-I use it all the time for my brown sauces to add richness and flavor, why not to a pasta sauce.
+I use it all the time for my brown sauces to add richness and flavor, so why not for pasta sauce?

 - Chopped canned anchovies or anchovy paste.